 Is Arabic the hardest language to learn for English speakers?

-While Arabic is often listed among the hardest languages due to script, grammar, and dialects, difficulty will vary by individual background and motivation.
-Many learners find the journey challenging, but achievable with effort and good resources.
+While Arabic is often listed among the hardest languages due to script, grammar, and dialects, difficulty varies by individual background and motivation.
+Many learners find the journey challenging but achievable with effort and quality resources.

 Should I learn Modern Standard Arabic or a dialect first?